rileyts/rileyts.github.io/projects/project-3.md

   <img class="ui image" src="../images/MMPCBsch.JPG">
 </div>

 This meant I was responsible for designing a circuit board capable of interfacing with a micro-controller, several sensors and the robot's drive system.
 In addition I had to find an appropriate power source for the entire system.
 Given my leadership position, I also had to communicate the progress and setbacks of my portion of the project, as well as accommodate for the progress and setbacks of others.

+After the robot's electronics were completed I assistad my teammate in creating the maze solving algorithm.
+While developing the code we were constantly testing the robots performence both in and out of the maze.
+This resulted in us discovering problems with the hardware and electrical system.
+I was in charge of troublshooting in these areas and makeing any necessary repairs.

 My team and I competed at UH Manoa's intraschool tournament as part of our sophmore project where we placed 1st.

 For more information about Micromouse vist this [websie](http://www.micromouseonline.com/).